bijianing97/rei-nft-temple/README.md

 #### Deploy to Testnet
 - run `cp .env.example .env` and edit the settings in`.env`
-- run `npm run deploy -- --network reitestnet`
+- run `npm run deploy -- --network rei-testnet`

 #### Deploy to Mainnet
 - run `cp .env.example .env` and edit the settings in`.env`
-- run `npm run deploy -- --network reimainnet`
+- run `npm run deploy -- --network rei-mainnet`

 You will get Address of the contract in the console, change the `nftAddress` in the environment variables.